themoonether/doginals/README.md

 ```
 node . wallet new
 ```
-It will create a new wallet address stored in `.wallet.json` , which your private resides Send some DOGE to minting fund to the wallet
+It will create a new wallet address stored in `.wallet.json` , which your private key resides Send some ÐOGE to minting fund to the wallet
 After the tx has confirmed do wallet sync

 ```